-For an extra layer of stiffness, professionals add a bit of cream of tartar to the whipping cream if used for piping.
+For an extra layer of stiffness to your whipped cream frosting, professionals add a bit of cream tartar to the whipping cream if used for piping.

 - Add 2/3 tsp cream of tartar to the sugar, mix well and add the resulting mixture to the whipping cream when it begins to thicken.

-Other popular stabilizing agents are cornstarch and unflavored gelatin.
+Other popular stabilizing agents for your whipped cream frosting are cornstarch and unflavored gelatin.

 - Add 1 tsp of gelatin (or two tsp of cornstarch) and 4 tsp of water to 1 cup of heavy whipping cream.

 - Warm the water and gelatin until fully dissolved in a microwave.